 Child maintenance is similar in nature to child support in that it may specify a periodic amount (i.e. weekly or fortnightly amount for the period of the child’s study) or a lump sum payment.
 However, unlike child support, the amount payable is not determined by the Child Support Agency.

-It is for the Court to determine the proper amount, considering what is necessary to maintain the child, the child’s age, any education the child is undertaking and/or any special needs of the child.
+It is for the Court to determine the proper amount and the time period for which it should be paid, giving consideration to what is necessary to maintain the child, the child’s age, any education the child is undertaking and/or any special needs of the child.

-For more information or advice on seeking adult child maintenance, contact Maidei Kutsanzira at CDQ Lawyers on ph 02 8556 0130.Back
+For more information, or for advice on seeking adult child maintenance, contact Maidei Kutsanzira at CDQ Lawyers on ph 02 8556 0130.Back